javve/javve.github.io/source/_posts/2012-01-26-listjs-0-2-0-plugins-paging.markdown

 _**[Go to Listjs.com](http://listjs.com) and download tha latest version!**_
 {% img float-right default /images/projects/listjs/listjs-logo.jpg %}

-This is a release many have been waiting on!
+This is a release many have been waiting for!
 Beta 0.2.0 includes several large improvments and I will go through them one by one.

 ## Plugins!
 The biggest update in List.js 0.2.0 is the support for plugins.
 With plugin it gets much easier to make scripts that integrate with List.js.
 [Read more »](/listjs-plugins-guide/)